 “You’ve given me a lot to think about.
 Thanks for being willing to talk to me about it.
 Let’s discuss it further in a few days.”

-Gottman's Aftermath of a Fight allows you to calmly unpack:
+Gottman’s research reveals that couples who reflect on their conflicts show significantly better conflict resolution skills over time.
+The Aftermath of a Fight allows you to calmly unpack:

 • what you felt,